 If you are a new member, please contact the trip leader in advance to get his or her consent.
 (Contact information is available on the website.
 Do not call before 9:00 a.m., after 9:00 p.m. or on the morning of the trip.)
 The trip leader will tell you about the trip—length, difficulty, terrain etc. Assess your abilities and decide if you will be able to do the trip.
 Discuss any questions you have with the trip leader.

-If you are not a member, you are welcome to try a hike as a guest.
-You must sign a waiver each time you hike with the club as a guest.
+If you are not a member, you are welcome to try one hike as a guest.
+You must sign a waiver when you hike with the club as a guest.

 - Select a hike suitable for your fitness level from the schedule.
 The classification of hikes page explains the hike rating system.
 Please also read the guidelines below and the Safety page before you attend the hike.